 Unfortunately, we cannot offer allergy testing, because Siberians are not the only breed of cat to share our home, which also includes our dog.
 Even a low allergen cat still has the potential to produce allergy symptoms in certain people, thus we do not suggest basing decisions of pet ownership on these lower allergen levels.
 Because we only seek “forever homes” for our kittens, we apologize that we do not adopt our kittens to those who may surrender a cat any time in the future due to allergies.
 However, if you are searching for a cat that may help reduce your allergy symptoms, a Siberian cat may be the answer.

 Our parent cats originate in, and have been imported directly from Russia into Canada.
 We work with the traditional lines and colours of Siberians (without the pointed neva masquerade gene), and our Siberian cats are fully registered with TICA and FIFe.
-All our cats are rigorously health tested prior to acceptance in our breeding program and have been screened and tested negative for FIV and FeLV, DNA swab tested negative for a multitude of genetic diseases (including but not limited to PKD, and HCM), and are ultrasound screened for HCM.
+All our cats are rigorously health tested prior to acceptance in our breeding program and have been screened and tested negative for FIV and FeLV, DNA swab tested negative for a multitude of genetic diseases (including but not limited to PKD, and HCM), and are ultrasound/echo and blood screened (pro-bnp) for HCM.

 Our kittens are raised underfoot, in our home.
 As they grow up with us, we ensure they are well socialized with other people, dogs, cats, and other pets.
 We feed a high quality and high protein diet to all our cats which includes raw, kibble, and canned foods.
 We firmly believe a natural and well-balanced diet is a crucial and imperative factor in health, development, and longevity.